Gael García Bernal

-Gael García Bernal as "Gustavo"
+Gael García Bernal as "Rodrigo"

 As Amazon's "Mozart in the Jungle" opens, Maestro Thomas takes his final bow with the New York Symphony.
 Applause dies down, and the orchestra's chairwoman introduces a new conductor -- young, flamboyant, talented Rodrigo, who strides onto the stage, bows and turns his baton into a rose!
 Conflict begins for the badly behaved genius and his stodgy predecessor, now music director emeritus.
 Rodrigo promises change when he icily reviews Thomas' last concert, and it starts with auditions that alter life for a female oboist scrambling for gigs.

 |Golden Globe (2016)||Won||Best Performance by an Actor in a Television Series - Musical or Comedy|

 Gael García Bernal as "Santiago"

 An accident connects four groups of people on three different continents: two young Moroccan goatherds, a vacationing American couple (Brad Pitt, Cate Blanchett), a deaf Japanese teen and her father, and a Mexican nanny who takes her young charges across a border without parental permission.